Return on Equity (ROE)

 - Shareholder’s equity represents the ownership interest in the business.
 It is the total value of a company’s outstanding shares.
 Sometimes analysts use average shareholders’ equity as net income is generated over the course of a full year, so it makes sense to use an average number for the denominator to reflect the availability of capital over the same period

 - Return on Equity (ROE) is a return ratio that expresses net income as a percentage of shareholders’ equity at book value

-- A higher value compared to industry benchmarks indicate the company is generating excess profits which contributes to an increased share price and and equity value of a company
+- A higher value compared to industry benchmarks indicate the company is generating excess profits which contribute to an increased share price and equity value of a company

 Calculating Return on Equity

 We have been provided with the following information about a company.
 How would we calculate the return on equity for this business?

 The ROE is 12.0%.
 This means for every 100.0 invested in by the shareholders generates an annual return of 12.0.

 As with all return ratios, it is important to use an appropriate measure of profit depending on what capital is used.
 Equity is being used as capital; therefore, the net income should be used as profit.